 Swapping between niacinamide and tretinoin for your night-time routine is great for my friends with sensitive skin.

 Tretinoin is very potent and can cause redness, itching, or peeling.
 Therefore, going over your sensitive skin with tretinoin every day might not be your best shot.
+If you still notice skin irritation, turn down your frequency even more (every two days or less, if needed).

 On the other hand, niacinamide is mild and has a soothing and moisturizing effect.
 It can rejuvenate your skin and prep it for the next dose of tretinoin.